WasmEdge/WasmEdge/docs/book/en/src/develop_plugin/c.md

 # Develop WasmEdge Plug-in in C API

+This doc has moved to https://wasmedge.org/docs/contribute/plugin/develop_plugin_c.
+Please use our new docs.

+---

 ## Prerequisites

 For developing the WasmEdge plug-in in C API, please [install WasmEdge](../quick_start/install.md) first.